grantmacken/markup.co.nz/www/_posts/2014-03-06-storing-scalable-vector-graphics.md

 draft: yes
 ---

 I have included some svg icons in my pages on this site, however they are loaded  with the page.
-I want to add them to the images/svg and then dymamically load them and insert into the dom.
+I want to add them to the images/svg and then dynamically load them and insert into the Dom.

 First make sure svg 'on save' is uploaded to localhost.